 The traditional whitewashed buildings create a beautiful backdrop for the vibrant trees that line the streets, making for a beautiful setting as you walk to one of the many restaurants in the area.

 One of the most notable sights has to be Peñíscola Castle, which looks over the Mediterranean Sea.
-This bold fortress is unmissable and has an engrossing history, so much so that we recommend spending the day touring around it.
+This bold fortress is unmissable and has an engrossing history, so much so that we recommend spending the day touring around it as I think it’s one of the most beautiful places in Spain.

 Cycling through Catalonia was an absolute dream.
 Clear roads, beautiful vistas and cute little towns unfolded as I pedalled and took it all in.
 One of the most impressive spots on my recent Catalonia adventure though, was at Prat de Comte.